-DFTG 2332 CAPSTONE: ADVANCED COMPUTER-AIDED DRAFTING
+DFTG 2332 CAPSTONE: ADVANCED COMPUTER-AIDED DRAFTING CRT HRS:03 LEC HRS:02 LAB HRS:04

 This course is an exploration of the use of system customization for drawing production enhancement and the principles of data manipulation.
-Presentation of advanced applications, such as three-dimensional objects creation and linking graphic entities to external non-graphical data in.
+Presentation of advanced applications, such as three-dimensional objects creation and linking graphic entities to external nongraphical data is covered.
 Advanced rendering techniques and an introduction to AutoLISP will also be discussed.
 Prerequisite: DFTG 1305, DFTG 1309, DFTG 1317, DFTG 2319, DFTG, 2328.